 Traditionally, I have not been a tremendous fan of celebrating my birthday.
 The historic lack of friends, money, and the inability to drink likely sapped whatever enjoyment might have otherwise been derived from a big birthday bash.
 This year, however, my circumstances appear to have taken a favorable deviation, with a planned two-part birthday celebration.
 Wait, two parts?
 The introvert anticipates a measure of mild discomfort.

-For the first part, we took the birthday bash on the road, journeying to Medici’s, my favorite local jazz club, for wine, fellowship and a tribute to the First Lady of Song, Ella Fitzgerald, in her centennial year.
+For the first part, we take the birthday bash on the road, journeying to Medici’s, my favorite local jazz club, for wine, fellowship and a tribute to the First Lady of Song, Ella Fitzgerald, in her centennial year.

 We are truly blessed in Hawaii with a vibrant and tremendously talented music and performing arts community.
 It has been a real joy, and a bit of a surprise, to weasel my way into the good graces of this crowd, notwithstanding an absolute devoid of musical and theatrical talent.
 I instead brought to the group the only items I had readily available: wine and my wife’s baking.
 Apparently, that was more than sufficient.